OuJiaPeng/Vol-Forecasting-with-DL/README.md

 The univariate PatchTST model, using an ensemble of 30 runs, demonstrates superior performance against both full-window and rolling GARCH and Kalman filter benchmarks.
 The metrics below are for the full test horizon.

+For reference, the average realized volatility over the test set was 0.0243

 | Metric    | PatchTST (Ensemble) | GARCH (Full) | GARCH (Rolling) | Kalman (Full) | Kalman (Rolling) |
 |-----------|---------------------|--------------|-----------------|---------------|------------------|
 | MSE       | 0.000106            | 0.000175     | 0.000196        | 0.000163      | 0.000232         |